 Nevertheless, Sigrun persisted, calling her up and even driving the 90 minute journey from Hamburg to make a friendly persuasive visit.
 Eventually my grandmother relented and Sigrun arrived one day in her red Mercedes with black leather seats to whisk us away.
 We were enchanted, my grandmother full of misgiving.

-Sigrun lived in a very smart modern apartment in Blankenase, one of Hamburg’s most exclusive suburbs, with her husband Rolf – a dark suited, aloof man who seemed to shrug us off as one of his wife’s mildly annoying projects, a foible.
+Sigrun lived in a very smart modern apartment in Blankenase, one of Hamburg’s most exclusive suburbs, with her husband Rolf – a dark suited, aloof man who seemed to shrug us off as one of his wife’s mildly annoying foibles.
 For the first time I felt uneasy.
 Who was this cold, distant man?
 And where was Cedric?
 As if to make up for her husband’s cool reception, Sigrun was sunny and effervescent as she took us shopping for food.
-We could, she said, have anything we wanted, and enthusiastically explained all her plans for the evening which lay ahead.
+She couldn’t cook, she said, but we could have anything we wanted off the shelves.
+As we wandered up and down the aisles, she enthusiastically explained all her plans for the evening which lay ahead.
 My brother would be dropped off at a friend who also had young kids and I would go out with her to a few wonderful places she knew of.
 Oh what fun we would have exploring a little bit of Hamburg nightlife!
 I was elated.
-This was the high adventure I dreamed of.

 All evening, Sigrun and Cedric held hands and exchanged deep looks while we talked.
 The realisation they were having an affair was unsettling.
-Why did I feel complicit in some weird way, as if I were instrumental to their assignation?
+Why did I feel complicit, as if I were instrumental to their assignation?
 Nothing was said but when Cedric twinkled attentively at me across the table, the gauche young girl with ugly braces and troubled thoughts melted away, and in her place sat a sophisticated fur-clad conspirator.
 I became aware of a young man with golden curls gazing wolfishly at me from the bar.
 Boldly, I returned his gaze.

 And then we were leaving.
 As we approached the door, he came purposefully towards me.
 How could he find me, he wanted to know?
 His head bent close to mine in the noisy, smoke-filled room, casual, yet urgent.
 Inside the fur coat, I trembled.
 At first I demurely shook my head, smiling.
 He persisted.
 At last I murmured my grandmother’s name and address.
 A few days later, he would call her to ask for me and she would say I was not there and certainly not available to go out with him, did he realise I was only 16 for God’s sake, all the while throwing me fierce reproachful glances.